WordPress.com Stats lets you know how many visits your site gets, and what posts and pages are the most popular.

 Can I use other analytics services (like Google Analytics) with WordPress.com stats?

 Yes!
 You can use both on your WordPress installation.
 The benefit of using WordPress.com Stats is that you can see a snapshot of your blog’s activity right from your dashboard.
 If you want to use another analytics service to give you additional in-depth information, you can certainly do so.

-The Stats module is active, but no visits are being recorded anymore.
+The Stats feature is active, but no visits are being recorded anymore.